 The structure of this paper is as follow.
 In section 2, we present basic assumptions regarding the economic and institutional environment.
 Section 3 presents the DSGE model, covering consumer, government and firms problems, equilibrium conditions and the net foreign assets accumulation.
 Section 4 explains the welfare metric we apply.
 In Section 5 monetary and fiscal policy are specified, while Section 6 introduces driving exogenous shocks and the normalization of nominal endogenous variables.
 Section 7 deals with the data sources and with measurement assumptions.
 Section 8 discusses estimation results, while in Section 9 we concentrate in the salient features from the simulation exercise.
-Section 10 concludes.
-An appendix with main derivations is also provided.
+Section 10 concludes and appendix A provides main derivations.